-For information about installing the Xantrex XW Inverter/Charger, see the Conext XW+ Inverter/Charger Installation Guide (975-0714-01-01).
+For information about installing the Conext XW+ Inverter/Charger, see the Conext XW+ Inverter/Charger Installation Guide (975-0384-01-02).

-For more information about Schneider Electric as well as its products and services, visit solar.schneider-electric.com/solar.
+You can find more information about Schneider Electric as well as its products and services at solar.schneider-electric.com.